-These correlated target states are generally non-orthonormal but can be orthonormalized.
-First, the precursor states can be formed through Gram-Schmidt orthogonalization, which can be subsequently transformed into excitation class orthonormalized (ECO) ADC intermediate states $\left(\tilde{\psi }_{A}^{N+1}\right)$ by symmetric normalization.
+These correlated target states are generally non-orthonormal and must therefore be orthonormalized.
+First, precursor states are constructed through Gram–Schmidt orthogonalization.
+These states are then transformed into excitation-class-orthonormalized (ECO) ADC intermediate states by symmetric normalization.
 The ADC shifted Hamiltonian $\left(\hat{H} -E_{0}\right)$ can be expressed as a secular matrix $\left(\mathbf{M}_{AB}\right)$ in the basis of these intermediate states

 and the exact $(N+1)$-electronic state can be written as